tripathyananya43/PyPal/README.md

     elif"how are you" in user_choice:
         return"I am doing very well.
 Thank you for asking. :)" elif"who are you" in user_choice:
-        return"I am a artificial friend developed by you using python programming language.If you want to know more about me you can ask for 'what can I do'" elif"bye" in user_choice:
+        return"I am PyPal an artificial friend developed by you using python programming language.If you want to know about my functionality you can ask for 'what can I do'" elif"bye" in user_choice:
         return"Goodbuy!
 Have a nice day !
 See you next time ! :)"
     elif"date" in user_choice: